“Nameless Hour”, 2014, installation

 Do the main character in the 1948 crime drama “Sorry, Wrong Number” and the action performed by Yvonne Rainer in the 1966 avant-garde film “Hand Movie” have anything in common?

-The three-part experimental film “Nameless” (2014), composed mainly of photographs, is exhibited alongside.
-The participants tried to collect their own negative experiences as material for this film, by naming certain locations, situations, books, smells, etc. The film shows speechless comments of their own experiences, which are related to the daily life, routine.
+The video-installation “Nameless” (2014) is exhibited alongside.
+The participants tried to collect their own experiences as material for this work, by naming certain locations, situations, books and smells, etc, which they wish to erase from their own memory.
+The videos show visual comments on their own intimate experiences.

 These are three video-projections showing different environments and situations, which seem to randomly enter into a mutual dialogue.
 For example, a dog from one projection appears to be looking longingly at another projection, in which a page from a diary is being monotonously copied.
 This page has geometric decoration, of which the details are repeated in other frames: the mesh of a fence, paving slabs, rows of seats, etc. These are rhythmic structures that are present in our repetitive daily rituals, which find themselves in the field of patriarchal power and panoptical control.
 A pendant with an image of Mao Tse Tung, the authoritarian leader of the People’s Republic of China, that belongs to one of the participants in the project, discovered in her bathroom, could be considered one of the “symbols of imprisonment“.
 How can one liberate oneself from these ritualised structures imprisoning us in daily life, which inhibit becoming and change?
 Perhaps it could be the “disorder“ of daily life revealed in the scenes beside these rhythmic structures (cracks, holes, rubbish scattered in the sand, a torn tape or a decaying speed control bump) regressing elements of the environment that create chaos and provoke the possibility for a different reorganisation.